AIA New Hampshire Committees

 The COTE is a broad group of inter-disciplinary professionals, including but not limited to architects, engineers, and builders.
 The COTE strives to promote, through continuing education programs, visionary thinking on issues relating to energy efficiency, resiliency, and their effects on fighting climate change.

-Chair: Tracy Kozak, AIA
+Co-Chairs: Tracy Kozak, AIA and Sean Landry, AIA

 Programming Committee

-Chair: Susan Phillips-Hungerford, AIA
+Chair: Katie Sutherland, AIA